iop098321qwe/custom_bash_commands/README.md

 * `neofetch`: graphically shows system information with a beautiful output and ASCII Art of the Desktop Environment installed on Linux.
 * `rsync`: tool to synchronize directories or files.
-* `htop`: interactive and real-time view of the processes running on a syste
+* `htop`: interactive and real-time view of the processes running on a system
     * `btop`: alternative to htop that has better formatting